Anyone can apply for our free online MOOC, designed for large numbers.

 2021: Environmental Law & Climate Change: Shaping a Greener Future (MOOC)

-The 2021 MOOC provides participants with a short but incisive overview of legal and ethical considerations for those involved in environmental law and the environmental and conservation spheres, either in a professional or voluntary capacity.
-Register today.
+The 2021 MOOC provided participants with a short but incisive overview of legal and ethical considerations for those involved in environmental law and the environmental and conservation spheres, either in a professional or voluntary capacity.

 Back to top